zio/zio/docs/reference/interruption/index.md

   ZIO.attemptBlockingCancelable(ss.accept())(ZIO.succeed(ss.close()))
 ```

-## Postponing Interruption of Fibers
+## Disabling Interruption of Fibers

 As we discussed earlier, it is dangerous for fibers to interrupt others.
 The danger with such an interruption is that: